Azure/blobxfer/docs/40-client-side-encryption.md

 * MD5 for both the pre-encrypted and encrypted version of the file is stored in the entity metadata, if enabled. `skip_on` options will still work transparently with encrypted blobs/files.
-* MAC integrity checks are preferred over MD5 to validate encrypted data.
+* HMAC-SHA256 checks over encrypted data are performed instead of MD5 over unencrypted data to validate integrity if both are present.
 * Attempting to upload the same file that exists in Azure Storage, but the file in Azure Storage is not encrypted will not occur if any `skip_on` match condition succeeds.
 This behavior can be overridden by deleting the target